Street gangs have posed a significant threat to public safety in the United States for decades.

 In prisons throughout the country, gangs are responsible for a disproportionate amount of misconduct and violence.
 Their presence and actions challenge ongoing efforts to maintain control, order, and safety.
 Many U.S. prison systems have cited restrictive housing as a successful way to reduce gang violence, but it's one of the most controversial correctional practices because it places gang affiliates in restrictive housing, not always because they've earned it or needed it.

-Overall, gang members engage in a higher level of serious and violent crime than their non-gang-involved peers.
+Overall, gang members, and others involved with gangs, engage in a higher level of serious and violent crime than their non-gang-involved peers.
 Research about gangs is often intertwined with research about gun violence and drug crime.
 It's clear that gangs, guns, drugs, and violence are interconnected.

 Visit the following pages for additional information and resources from OJP and other federal sources: